 Music is a universal language that embodies one of the highest forms of creativity.
 At BSA we pledge to deliver a high-quality music and drama education (linked to the National Curriculum and embedding high performance learning techniques) which engages and inspires all pupils to develop a love of music and performing.
 Through a range of stimulating and exciting activities, we will endeavour to increase their self-confidence, creativity and sense of achievement.

-Our aim is that from Foundation Stage upwards pupils will have the opportunity to perform, listen to, and evaluate music across a range of genres, styles and traditions, including the works of the great composers and musicians.
-Through engaging in a wide range of practical experiences they will develop the skills and attitudes necessary for successful performance in all aspects of the performing arts.
+Our aim is that from Foundation Stage upwards pupils will have the opportunity to perform, listen to, and evaluate music across a range of genres and traditions, including the works of the great composers and musicians.
+Through engaging in a wide range of practical experiences, they will develop the skills and attitudes necessary for successful performance in all aspects of the performing arts.
 The department promotes expertise development (one of the 7 pillars of HPL), by giving each pupil the opportunity to learn a musical instrument.
-Through the encouragement of practice and hard-work we aim to build an understanding that to achieve as performers and become expert they need the motivation to put in the necessary work and perseverance.
-We encourage all pupils to employ a growth mindset which enables them to take risks without fear of failure, enabling all pupils to try more challenging work and we provide many opportunities available for involvement in both curricular and extra-curricular activities.
+Through the encouragement of practice and hard-work we aim to build an understanding that to achieve as performers and become experts they need persevere to put in the necessary work.
+We encourage all pupils to employ a growth mindset which enables them to take risks without fear of failure; enabling all pupils to challenge themselves with opportunities in both curricular and extracurricular activities.
 We provide a positive, inclusive environment where pupils can develop their imagination, self-esteem and teamwork skills.

 Researchers suggest that regularly playing an instrument changes the shape and power of the brain and may improve cognitive skills, with the potential to increase IQ by up to seven points.
 It is commonly agreed with educators that musical training raises a child's grades in all subjects.
-These parts of the brain that control motor skills, hearing, storing audio information and memory become larger and more active when a person learns how to play an instrument and can improve day to day actions such as being alert, planning and emotional perception.
-Tests show that musically trained participants remembered 17% more verbal information that those without musical training.
+The parts of the brain that control motor skills, hearing, storing audio information and memory become larger and more active when a person learns how to play an instrument.
+Tests show that musically trained participants remembered 17% more verbal information than those without musical training.

 At BSA we believe that learning to play an instrument enables pupils to develop as high performance learners in every subject because they become more self-disciplined, attentive and better at strategy planning.
-That is why we place such importance on practical work in the Performing Arts curriculum.
-Keyboard skills are introduced at KS2 and we also have an instrumental programme in which we offer individual specialist lessons on a variety of instruments.
-Through collaborative practical work, we believe the study of music and development of competency in performance helps to develop lifelong skills and the ability to:
+Guitar, recorder and keyboard skills are introduced at KS2 and we also have a peripatetic instrumental programme in which we offer individual specialist lessons on a variety of instruments delivered by teachers who are experts in their instrumental field.
+Through collaborative, practical work, we believe the study of music helps to develop lifelong skills and the ability to:

 - Work as part of a team to meet a high-pressure deadline